-Update: a few hours after this original blog post was published we were contacted by various people at Stripe and got our account reinstated.
-You can read more about that in the follow up post!
+Update: This post was originally written back in 2014.
+A few hours after this was published we were contacted by various people at Stripe and got our account reinstated.
+And we have had no problems with them since.
+Skip down to the follow-up.

 Then the Problems Start

 I can’t remember when was the last time we had to deal with a fraudulent payment online, maybe we’re lucky (or maybe PayPal’s fraud protection is not that bad after all).
 About a week after we started using Stripe (among PayPal and Bitcoin) on our site, the first scammer arrived.
 The funny thing is that he paid for the service (apparently with a stolen credit card) and never even used the service!
 A week after that payment was charged back and as it was already deemed suspicious by our team, we refunded it immediately.

 As the number of our transactions increased, so did the fraudulent activity.
 Again, it’s strange that except one person (who tried to use an account for email spamming, but he was caught and banned in no time) all the stolen credit card abusers just wanted to pay us the money and then do nothing, it just seems illogical to me.
 If they wanted to test a bunch of card numbers, they could’ve done it with a service that costs $1 or so, and if they wanted to use it for spamming or something else, why didn’t they at least try to do it?